project-windio/lidar-data/README.md

 # Lidar_Data
-**Using this code it is possible to extract data using Modbus TCP/IP from the Lidar unit.
+Using this code it is possible to extract data using Modbus TCP/IP from the Lidar unit.
 This data gets interpreted and may be used for different purposes such as the digital twin (IoT application).
 The register numbers are based on the Modbus Guide by the manufacturer ZXLidar.
 It is important to be aware that the implemented Modbus function is read only.
-Any changes to the Lidar unit must be made using the Waltz Software.**
+Any changes to the Lidar unit must be made using the Waltz Software.

+Additional information on how the lidar is used in project WindIO is available in the (private) lidar guide (nextcloud/499_LIDAR_und_Stromversorgung/020_documentation/Lidar_Guide)

 ## Data Structure

-**After receiving the data (using [lidar_data.py](src/lidar_data.py)) the dataset is published internally on Motion Sensor Box using ZeroMQ.
+After receiving the data (using [lidar_data.py](src/lidar_data.py)) the dataset is published internally on Motion Sensor Box using ZeroMQ.
-The dataset needs to contain specific parameters to be compatible with other services running on the Motion Sensor Box e.g. the fusionlog and the lidar_mqtt.py script.**
+The dataset needs to contain specific parameters to be compatible with other services running on the Motion Sensor Box e.g. the fusionlog and the lidar_mqtt.py script.

 ![Data Structure](doc/data_structure.png)